10 Week Intermediate Throwing Course (Level 2)

 Week 3: Trimming Recap, Chuck Making & Surface Decoration

-• Trimming demonstration and trimming Week 2 plates
+• Trimming recap and trimming Week 2 plates

-• Exploring footring styles and balanced base design
+• Exploring basic footring styles and balanced base design

 Week 4: Collaring & Controlled Forms